 Income taxes for the three months and nine months ended September 30, 2019 were a provision of \$3.8 million and \$15.2 million, respectively.
 The effective tax rate was 36.2% and 26.7% for the three months and nine months ended September 30, 2019.
 The effective rates for the three and nine months ended September 30, 2019 were impacted by the non-deductible portion of transaction costs incurred in connection with the Covey Park Acquisition.
 Income taxes for the periods August 14, 2018 through September 30, 2018 and July 1, 2018 through August 13, 2018 were provisions of \$3.9 million and \$0.6 million, respectively.
 The provision for income taxes for the period August 14, 2018 through September 30, 2018 reflects an effective tax rate of 22.2%.
 The successor tax rate reflects a more normal effective tax rate following the recognition of the purchase price adjustments associated with the book-tax differences for the Comstock and Bakken Shale oil and natural gas properties.
-Income taxes for the period July 1, 2018 through August 13, 2018 primarily reflect the effect of valuation allowances on our deferred tax assets.
+Income taxes for the period July 1, 2018 through August 13, 2018 million and sastes.

 We reported a net loss available to common stockholders of \$1.3 million, or \$0.01 per diluted share, for the three months ended September 30, 2019.
 Our net income during this period includes income from operations of \$76.4 million and gains on derivative financial instruments of \$24.9 million, which were partially offset mainly by interest expense, transaction costs related to the Covey Park Acquisition and the provision for income taxes.
 In the first nine months of 2019, we reported net income available to common stockholders of \$33.6 million, or \$0.26 per diluted share.
 Our net income during the first nine months of 2019 includes income from operations of \$173.2 million and gains on derivative financial instruments of \$31.9 million, which were partially offset by interest expense, transaction costs related to the Covey Park Acquisition and the provision for income taxes.
 We reported net income of \$13.8 million, or \$0.13 per diluted share, for the period August 14, 2018 through September 30, 2018.
-Our net income during this period includes income from operations of \$34.6 million, which was offset mainly by interest expense and the provision for income taxes.
-We reported a net loss of \$16.9 million or \$1.09 per share during the period July 1, 2018 through August 13, 2018.
+Our net income during this period includes income from operations of \$16.9 million or \$1.09 per share during the period July 1, 2018 through August 13, 2018.
 The loss during this period included operating income of \$8.2 million which was offset by our interest expense and provision for income taxes.